jesusdz/Tools/README.md

 * `main_vulkan`: Implementation of a graphics application template using the Vulkan graphics API.
 * `main_d3d12`: Implementation of a graphics application template using the D3D12 graphics API.
 * `main_atof`: Custom implementation of the atof (ASCII to float) function.
+* `main_spirv`: Simple SPIRV parser to be used by a Vulkan engine potentially.

 ## Dependencies